-For a fortnight in October 1962, the world held its breath during a crisis over Soviet nuclear-capable missiles being erected in Cuba.
-On October 14th 1962, an American U-2 spy plane completed a relatively routine run over Cuba, taking a series of reconnaissance photographs (see main picture) from an altitude of 12 miles.
-When the film was developed, it revealed what appeared to be ballistic missiles being assembled and erected on the ground by soldiers.
-CIA and military analysts identified them as Soviet medium-range ballistic missiles, capable of carrying a nuclear warhead.
-The placement of these devices in neighbouring Cuba meant the Soviets could easily launch against US cities in the south and east coast, like Washington DC, New York and Philadelphia.
-President John F. Kennedy was briefed about the missiles four days later, on October 18th.
-By the end of the day Kennedy had formed an ‘executive committee’ (EXCOMM), a 13-man team to monitor and assess the situation and formulate response options.
+On October 14th 1962, an American U-2 spy plane completed a relatively routine run over the island of Cuba, taking reconnaissance photographs (see picture) from an altitude of 12 miles.
+When the film was developed it revealed evidence of missiles being assembled and erected on Cuban soil.
+CIA and military analysts identified them as Soviet medium-range ballistic missiles, capable of carrying nuclear warheads.
+The presence of these weapons in neighbouring Cuba meant the Soviets could launch attacks on locations in the southern and eastern United States.
+This would give the Soviet Union a first-strike capacity, giving cities like Washington DC, New York and Philadelphia just a few minutes’ warning.
+President John F. Kennedy was briefed about the missiles four days later (October 18th).
+By the end of the day, Kennedy had formed an ‘executive committee’ (EXCOMM), a 13-man team to monitor and assess the situation and formulate response options.
 EXCOMM’s members included vice-president Lyndon Johnson, Kennedy’s brother Robert, defence secretary Robert McNamara and other advisors from the military and Department of State.

-During a tense few days in Washington, Kennedy and EXCOMM weighed their options.
-They agreed that the US could not tolerate the missiles in Cuba, since they gave the Soviet Union a first-strike capability.
-American cities and military installations could be subject to a nuclear attack, with only a few minutes’ warning; this might limit or endanger their ability to respond.
-Diplomatic pressure to force the Soviets to withdraw their missiles was also ruled out.
-EXCOMM advice was that the Soviets would respond poorly to belligerent language or actions.
-A proposed exchange, such as the withdrawal or dismantling of US missile positions in Europe, would make the Kennedy administration appear weak and would hand the Russians a moral victory.
-Kennedy’s military hierarchs recommended an airstrike to destroy the missiles, followed by a ground invasion of Cuba to get rid of Castro.
-But Kennedy – more wary of military advice since the failed Bay of Pigs invasion of Cuba – wanted to avoid a military confrontation with the USSR.
-Instead, he authorised another option: a naval blockade of the island.
-The US would draw a firm line and assert its position, while seeking to avoid hostile action that might trigger a nuclear war.
+Over the next few days, Kennedy and EXCOMM weighed their options.
+They agreed that the US could not tolerate the presence of Soviet missiles in Cuba.
+Diplomatic pressure on the Soviets to withdraw the missiles was also ruled out.
+Advice from EXCOMM suggested the Soviets would respond poorly to belligerent language or actions.
+An offer of exchange, such as the withdrawal or dismantling of US missile bases in Europe, might make the Kennedy administration appear weak, handing the Russians a propaganda victory.
+Kennedy’s military hierarchs recommended an airstrike to destroy the missiles, followed by a ground invasion of Cuba to eliminate Fidel Castro and his regime.
+But Kennedy – now more wary of military advice since the failed Bay of Pigs invasion of Cuba – wanted to avoid a military confrontation with the Soviet Union.
+Instead, he authorised a naval blockade of the island.
+The US would draw a firm line around Cuba while seeking to avoid hostile action that risked triggering a nuclear war.